Different Types of Liposuction Available

 Types of Liposuction Available

 This method is still popular because it’s inexpensive.
-But you can have more bleeding and bruising than other types of liposuction.
+But you can have more bleeding and bruising than other types of liposuction surgery.
 Also, it’s more challenging to control the amount of fat taken out.
 So, you could have more lumpiness and dimpling with this method.
 Some patients may need another liposuction procedure to get the best results.

 Next, your surgeon makes tiny incisions in the skin and inserts a cannula to take out the solution and water.
 Most patients experience limited bruising and swelling with this popular method.

-A related procedure is called VASER that reduces the chances of skin damage.
+A related surgical procedure is called VASER that reduces the chances of skin damage.
 It may also offer better skin contouring than regular UAL.

 What You Can Expect